Applications for the 2021 Nikitas J. Zervanos Outstanding Program Director Award will open in late July 2020.

 A selection committee comprised of the AFMRD Board members will review applications and forward the recommendation to the AAFP's Commission on Education for confirmation before forwarding to the AAFP Board for final confirmation.
 The official screening body is empowered to reject any nomination for what, in its opinion, is insufficient documentation.
 The award will be presented only if an outstanding candidate exists.

-The recipient will be recognized during the PDW and RPS Residency Education Symposium in Kansas City, Missouri in April 2020 and will receive free registration to the PDW or RPS portion of the conference.
+The recipient will be recognized during the PDW and RPS Residency Education Symposium in Kansas City, Missouri and will receive free registration to the PDW or RPS portion of the conference.